bibak453/py_heart/README.md

 In this function:
 1. We hide the nvl window
-2. We use the ClearCharacter with parameter 3 - cleans every character
+2. We use the ClearCharacter with parameter 3 - clears every character
 3. Displays the character with the parameters passed like in the LoadCharacter
 4. Shows again the nvl window

 ```
 LoadCharacterAndBg 02 1e 09 14 0b 00
 ```

 In this function:
 1. We hide the nvl window
-2. We transition with the fifth parameter
+2. We clear the screen (to black) with the fifth parameter
 3. We load the BG with the forth parameter
 4. We load the character with position as first parameter and the computed file name with second and third parameter
-5. We transition with the sixth parameter back the nvl window I think.
+5. We transition to the computed screen with the sixth parameter.

 ```
 LoadThreeCharacters 00 1c 01 02 ff ff 01 ff ff